 After living in Boston for nearly nine years, I thought I knew the city pretty well.
-I also thought I knew a fair amount about the North End, Boston’s “Little Italy,” since I once organized my own walking tour of the neighborhood and have taken numerous out-of-town visitors there to decide for themselves which bakery makes the best cannoli in town – Mike’s Pastry or Modern Pastry.
+I also thought I knew a fair amount about the North End, Boston’s “Little Italy,” since I once organized my own walking tour of the neighborhood when the Women in Travel Summit was in Boston, and I’ve taken numerous out-of-town visitors there to decide for themselves which bakery makes the best cannoli in town – Mike’s Pastry or Modern Pastry.

 Then one damp and gray Saturday morning, I took Context Travel’s North End Boston History Tour, “Portrait of a City.”
 The docent, Leo, a history buff who works for Cambridge Public Schools, made my jaw drop on more than one occasion during my nearly four-hour experience.
 His tales of money, murder and mayhem went far beyond the standard walking tour script of facts and anecdotes, and had me captivated from beginning to end.